DaveEveritt/bill-everitt-memoirs/readme.md

 ## TO DO

-- [ ] continue at the start of "WAE 9"
+- [ ] start "WAE 10"
+- [ ] WAE 9: work out "other room down~ the, kitchen"
+- [ ] WAE 9: edit "well-known children destinations" to read well

 ## Images